niiccnm/TokiKanri/README.md

   - `psutil` (version 5.9.0 or higher)
   - `pillow` (version 10.0 or higher) for system tray icons
   - `winsdk` (version 1.0.0b7 or higher) for media playback detection
+  - `windows-toasts` (version 1.3.0 or higher) for Windows toast notifications

 You can install the required packages using pip: